wevm/viem/site/pages/docs/actions/public/watchEvent.md

 - **Type:** `bigint`

-The block number to start listenning for logs from.
+The block number to start listening for logs from.

 ```ts twoslash
 // [!include ~/snippets/publicClient.ts]